Vista Group

-Vista Group International Limited (Vista Group) provides film industry technology for studios, distributors, exhibitors and moviegoers globally.

-Vista Group is made up of eight businesses with more than 630 staff across offices in New Zealand (Auckland HQ), Sydney, Los Angeles, London, Shanghai, Beijing, Mexico City, South Africa, the Netherlands and Romania.
-Its Vista Cinema software is installed in cinemas in 116 countries.
+Vista Group International Limited (Vista Group) is a multinational tech conglomerate that provides technology for film distribution, exhibition and analytics globally.
+They are made up of eight businesses with more than 630 staff across offices in Auckland, Sydney, Los Angeles, London, Shanghai, Beijing, Mexico City, South Africa, the Netherlands and Romania.
+Its software is installed in cinemas in 116 countries.
 Vista Group is listed on both the New Zealand Stock Exchange (NZX) and Australian Securities Exchange (ASX).